mcalla314/tkintertoy/docs/tutorial.rst

 A "Hello World" Example
 =======================
-Let's look at a bare bones example of a complete GUI.
+Let's look at a bare bones example of a complete GUI using imparative style.
 This GUI will ask for the user's name and use it in a welcome message.
-This example uses these widgets: **ttEntry**, **ttLabel**, and **ttButtonbox**:
+This example uses these
+widgets: **ttEntry**, **ttLabel**, and **ttButtonbox**:

   .. literalinclude:: examples/first.py
       :linenos: